zaraasif/Sentellect/README.md

 It uses **machine learning (joblib model)** and a **Flask + HTML** framework to provide customized learning recommendations and user-specific insights.

-The project includes a backend model, a structured Django environment, and a database instance containing user records.
+The project includes a backend model, a structured Flask environment, and a database instance containing user records.

 ---